anhtuank7c/learn-python/README.md

 ########################
 # explicit declaration
 ########################
+# int
 age: int = 35
+# float
 pi: float = 3.14
+# str
 name: str = "Tuan"
+# bool
 sold_out: bool = True

 ########################
 # variable scope
-# local scope: variable declared inside a function are local to that function
+# - local scope: variable declared inside a function are local to that function
-# enclosing scope: variable in the local scope of enclosing function (nonlocal)
+# - enclosing scope: variable in the local scope of enclosing function (nonlocal)
-# global scope: variable declared at the top level of a script or module, or declared global using `global` keyword
+# - global scope: variable declared at the top level of a
+#   script or module, or declared global using `global` keyword
-# built-in scope: variable preassigned in the built-in namespace (e.g., `len`, `range`)
+# - built-in scope: variable preassigned in the built-in namespace (e.g., `len`, `range`)
 ########################
 # global variable
 age = 30